Liam-Zhou/Chuwa0910/ShortQuestions/hw41-springboot-RUD.md

 ## 7. do you know `@RequestMapping(value = "/users", method = RequestMethod.POST)` ? could you list CRUD by this style?

-It's a POST request annotation in SpringBoot framework.
+It's an another version of POST request annotation in SpringBoot framework. which is the same as `@PostMapping(/users")`

 - Create: `@RequestMapping(value = "/users", method = RequestMethod.POST)`
 - Read: `@RequestMapping(value = "/users", method = RequestMethod.GET)`